 Why We Love Them

 This might seem like a simple idea, but I think it’s important to diagram why we love plot twists as we go.
 Too often, people try to shoehorn shocking moments into their screenplays as a way to cheat emotions out of the audience.
 That’s the wrong thing to do.

-If you’re trying to break into Hollywood with a memorable screenplay, a plot twist can be your friend.
-Only the best plot twists feel like a payoff.
+If you’re trying to break into Hollywood with a memorable screenplay, a twist can be your friend.
+Only the best feel like a payoff.
 Bad ones can sink your script.

-The reason plot twists work so well is that you spend time in the opening acts planting ideas that will contribute to the payoffs later.
+The reason they work so well is that you spend time in the opening acts planting ideas that will contribute to the payoffs later.

 These techniques are part of one of the most fundamental lessons you need in screenwriting.